CSCI 330 Programming Languages Spring 2025

 Supporting Resources (videos, slides, notes, examples)

 The slides were made/videos were recorded during the 2020/2021 offerings when we were using gnu common lisp (gcl).
 We have now switched over to steel bank common lisp (sbcl), which does involve changes in a handful of functions and libraries and a few syntax tweaks.
-The goal is to update the slides and videos as time permits, but that isn't likely to be complete this semester.
+The goal is to update the slides and videos as time permits, but that seems to be a slow and ongoing process.
 I've posted a large collection of sample code and explanation for both versions:

 the new sbcl version